kubevirt/monitoring/docs/runbooks/VirtHandlerDaemonSetRolloutFailing.md

 ## Diagnosis

 The diagnosis is to show that at least one worker node does not have a virt-handler pod running.
 One can follow these steps to identify the nodes associated with the failed rollouts:
-- List all the pods in the virt-handler DaemonSet with `kubectl get pods -n kubevirt -l=kubevirt.io=virt-handler`
+- List all the pods in the virt-handler DaemonSet with
+  - `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`
+  - `kubectl get pods -n $NAMESPACE -l=kubevirt.io=virt-handler`
-- For each virt-handler pod, find out the name of the worker node the pod is deployed on with `kubectl -n kubevirt get pod <virt-handler-pod-name> -o jsonpath='{.spec.nodeName}'`
+- For each virt-handler pod, find out the name of the worker node the pod is deployed on with
+  - `kubectl -n $NAMESPACE get pod <virt-handler-pod-name> -o jsonpath='{.spec.nodeName}'`

 ## Mitigation